trocafone/laika/README.md

 You can check all the predefined `laika.py` arguments with `--help`.

 Undefined arguments will be added to report's definition overwriting default values.
-Thus, if for example the configuration for `my_report` defines field `my_field` with value `foo`, if you call it like this:
+Thus, if for example the configuration for `my_report` defines field `my_field` with value `foo`, if you execute it like this:

 ```bash
 $ laika.py my_report --my_field bar